tweag/peak_rss_trace/README.md

 # peak_rss_trace

-Scripts for measuring the peak memory usage of Bazel build actions and for automatically tagging the targets that produced those actions with the measured values.
+Scripts for measuring the peak memory usage[^1] of Bazel build actions, and for automatically tagging the targets that produced those actions with the measured values.